daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 this.formatter = value => `${value}`;
 ```
 but this does not make sense in all case.
-In our example we would like to skip the formatting if there is no formatter function.
+In our example, we would like to skip the formatting if there is no formatter function.
-Having a default function would defeat it's purpose.
+Having a default function would defeat its purpose.
-In these cases it's mandatory to provide a `@type` and you can do so using JSDoc.
+In these cases, it's mandatory to provide a `@type` and you can do so using JSDoc.

 ```js
 /**